-Consumer Affairs Victoria can help with pricing issues in a disaster, such as a storm, flood, bushfire or earthquake.
+Consumer Affairs Victoria can help with pricing issues in a disaster, such as a storm, flood, bushfire, earthquake or pandemic.

 You may notice increases in the price of basic goods at this time of crisis.

 This usually happens because:

 - it costs traders more to get goods into the shop – for example, they may have to transport things further due to road closures, which means bigger fuel bills